luckycold/dotfiles/README.md

 stow -t ~ personal
 #stow -t ~ work (or go with this if you want to get configs for work instead of personal)
 ```
+The above is a bit of a departure from the instructional video for GNU stow.
+It's basically using the same idea but instead of using `stow .` you can switch between personal and work "profiles" to cleanly and quickly get up and running on any new computer install.

 ## Instructional Video
 This is a useful video if you get lost: